stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 	<img src="figures/mortality_and_recovery_rate.png" width=800>
 </p>

 So how does COVID-19 compare to other pandemics?
 Here is a comparison of COVID-19, Ebola and SARS.
+Colors (yellow to purple) indicate the number of confirmed cases.
+Clearly COVID-19 is much more wide-spread.
+Note that this might have some relation to the increased global ability to test, track and confirm viruses in 2020 compared to 2003.
 </p>
 <p align="center">
 	<img src="figures/covid19_ebola_sars.png" width=800>
 </p>

 So why did we go through all of this trouble, and where are we on the Sigmoid function?
 Well, like any problem, we like to have as much data as possible to make good scientific decisions, and compare results where possible.
 In this case, it is nice to compare COVID-19 to common flu and others.
-As you will likely find, as we did, if you are [older than 5 and younger than 60](https://www.cdc.gov/coronavirus/2019-ncov/index.html), you are not likely to die of COVID-19.
+As you will likely find, as we did, if you are [older than 5 and younger than 60](https://www.cdc.gov/coronavirus/2019-ncov/index.html), you may contract COVID-19 but are less likely to die of COVID-19.
 However, it is advisable to closely follow the CDC guidlines of social distancing and personal health precautions.

 [This Jupyter notebook](https://github.com/dsbc2020/ml_training/blob/master/notebooks/Examples/coronavirus/coronavirus-fact-or-hype.ipynb) imports the CDC and WHO raw data (linked above), and provides several plots with some initial analysis.
 Use your judgement and make your own decision.